 Toronto Mindfulness Scale – Decentring subscale: The 7-item Decentring subscale of the trait version of the Toronto Mindfulness Scale (TMS-D; 128) was selected as a measure of awareness of mental states.
 Scores are given on a Likert-type Scale ranging from 0 (Not at all) to 4 (Very much).

 Generalised Anxiety Disorder scale: The GAD-7 (129) is a 7-item scale which measures anxiety.
+Scores range from 0 (not at all) to 3 (nearly every day).

-Scores range from 0 (not at all) to 3 (nearly every day).1151
+Patient Health Questionnaire: the short-form PHQ-8 (115) is an 8-item scale which measures depression.
+Scores range from 0 (not at all) to 3 (nearly every day).

-Expectations: After the induction session, participants were presented with the following question: “Mindfulness has been claimed to produce several effects.
+Expectations: After the induction session, participants were presented with the following question:

+“Mindfulness has been claimed to produce several effects.
 We want to know what you actually expect about this two-week intervention, given what you have just read.

+For each question below, please use the sliders to indicate by how many scale points you expect taking this course will change your answer.
+We have provided the original scale labels for reference, but please use the sliders to tell us the number of units you expect your score to increase or decrease by compared to before the course.

+For example, say that before taking this course you answered the question 'Over the last week, how often have you had trouble relaxing?' with the answer '3.
+Moderately' on the 5-point scale provided. if you expect that, by the end of this course, your answer will have changed to '2.
+A little' on the same scale, then you are expecting a reduction of 1 point on the scale, and your answer below would be '-1'.

-If you expect your score will remain the same after versus before the intervention, say 0. if you think your score will be larger by a certain number of units say +that number, e.g. +2; if you think your score will have reduced by a certain number of units say - that number, e.g. -2:”.
-One item will be included for each exploratory scale, along with each item of the TMS, and GAD-7.
+Likewise, if you expect your score will remain the same after versus before the intervention, say 0.
+If you think your score will be larger by a certain number of units say +that number, e.g., +2; if you think your score will have reduced by a certain number of units say - that number, e.g., -2.

+Please check the axis label for each section before answering!”

+One item will be included for each exploratory scale, along with each item of the TMS, GAD-7 and PHQ-8.
 The questions, scale-points and labels will be the same as in the original scales, symmetrical around 0.
-In analysis, we will create an average score for expectations for mindfulness (TMS-D related questions), anxiety (GAD-7 questions), and exploratory scales (PHQ-8, RRS, WBSI).
+In analysis, we will create an average expectation score for each scale with more than one expectation related question (i.e., TMS, GAD-7, and PHQ-8), whilst the single item expectations for exploratory scales will be analysed separately.

-Completion time: Time taken in days to complete the intervention will be measured to ensure this variable does not account for differences in outcomes.
+Completion time: Time taken in days to complete the intervention will be measured to check that this variable does not account for differences in outcomes.

 The following scales from the pilot study will also be ran for exploratory analyses (see pilot study methods section in online supplementary for more info):

-PHQ-8 (125)

 The RRS (130)